skylershapiro/Rubiks-Learning-Robot/README.md

 This is a project undertaken by members of Cornell Data Science:

-Tobi Alade, Edward Gu, Eric Zhang, Skylar Shapiro, Vincent Fong, Kevin Jiang, Samuel Meisner
+Tobi Alade, Edward Gu, Eric Zhang, Skyler Shapiro, Vincent Fong, Kevin Jiang, Samuel Meisner